 The Rev. Henry Scudder, listed in the Dictionary of National Biography, was a brother of Thomas Scudder who emigrated to New England with his Family in 1630’s.
 Henry was granted an M.A. at Christ’s College, Cambridge.
 In 1633 he was presented by the King to the living of Collingbourne Ducis, near Marlborough, Wiltshire.
 He held Presbyterian views and in June 1643 was summoned to the Westminster Assembly of Divines.

 Our association includes persons who can trace their lineage to three Scudders who came from Kent, England in the 1600s.

 Thomas Scudder who arrived in Salem, Massachusetts by 1632

-John Scudder, cousin of Thomas, who arrived in Charlestown, Massachusetts in 1635
+John Scudder, nephew of Thomas, who arrived in Charlestown, Massachusetts in 1635

-Elizabeth Scudder, cousin of Thomas Scudder, who arrived prior to November 28, 1644, the date of her marriage to Samuel Lathrop in Barnstable, Massachusetts
+Elizabeth Scudder, niece of Thomas Scudder, who arrived prior to November 28, 1644, the date of her marriage to Samuel Lathrop in Barnstable, Massachusetts

 The Scudders have a rich and honorable history.

 Colonel Nathaniel Scudder MD, of Monmouth County, New Jersey, was the only delegate to the Continental Congress to die in battle in the American Revolution.

 Reverend Dr. John Scudder, was one of the first American missionaries to India.
 He founded the Scudder Memorial Hospital and Nursing School in Ranipet, Vellore, India.

 Reverend Dr. John and Harriet Scudder’s eight children who survived to adulthood all returned to India as missionaries.
 In fact, they are buried in Ranipet, Tamil Nadu, India at the Scudder Memorial Hospital.